Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Practical considerations

 \subsection{Imperfect Channel Estimation}

 In the CSI compression literature, it is common to assume perfect CSI at UE.
 While this assumption is convenient for algorithm development and benchmarking, it rarely holds true in practical wireless communication systems.
-In realistic deployments, CSI must be acquired through pilot-based estimation at the receiver, which introduces errors due to noise, interference, and limited pilot resources.
+In realistic deployments, CSI must be acquired via pilot-based estimation at the receiver, which introduces errors arising from noise, interference, and limited pilot resources.
 These estimation inaccuracies can significantly degrade the performance of both traditional and learning-based CSI compression schemes.

 To bridge this gap, we explicitly incorporate channel estimation errors into our problem formulation.
 Specifically, we model the estimated downlink channel \( \widetilde{H}_d \) as

 where \( H_d \in \mathbb{C}^{N_c \times N_t} \) is the true downlink channel matrix, and \( E \in \mathbb{C}^{N_c \times N_t} \) represents the estimation error.
 Each entry of \( E \) is modeled as a zero-mean complex Gaussian random variable, with variance determined by the channel-to-noise ratio (CNR).
 This additive error model is commonly used to model the uncertainty inherent in practical CSI acquisition~\cite{xu2022deep}.